2023 Best Allied Health Services Associate Degree Schools in Pennsylvania

 While working on their Associate Degree, medical assisting majors at Pitt Titusville accumulate an average of around $25,582 in student debt.

 The excellent associate degree programs at Harcum College helped the school earn the #4 place on this year’s ranking of the best allied health and medical assisting services schools in Pennsylvania.
-Located in the suburb of Bryn Mawr, Harcum College is a private not-for-profit school with a fairly small student population.
+Located in the suburb of Bryn Mawr, Harcum College is a private not-for-profit college with a small student population.

 After completing their Associate Degree, medical assisting graduates from Harcum College carry an average student debtload of $29,556.